 Marketing claims on cosmetics - EU regulation 655/2013 and guidance

-An area of specific interest is the so called "free from claims".
-Therefore the EU Commission has addressed this specifically in the Technical Document.
-For instance the Technical Document says that the claim free from should not be accepted in relation to preservatives because that would be denigrating to substances specifically authorised by EU, i.e. the substances are regarded as safe, and are individually risk managed via EU and the member states competent authorities.
-Other authorised substance groups are for instance UV filters.
+An area of claims highlighted in the Technical Document is the so called "free from" claims.
+Several aspects of such claims are covered in the Technical Document.
+For instance it is stated that the claim "free from" should not be accepted in relation to preservatives because that would be denigrating to substances specifically authorised by EU, i.e. the substances are regarded as safe, and are individually risk managed via EU and the member states competent authorities.
+Other specifically authorised substance groups in the EU Cosmetics Regulation are UV filters.

-Although unfair marketing is indeed already in breach of the marketing law, the Technical Document adds that "the new elements contained therein should be applicable as of 1 July 2019".
+Although misleading and unfair marketing is regulated in the Swedish marketing law already since before the time of the EU regulation and guidance, the Technical Document adds that "the new elements contained therein should be applicable as of 1 July 2019".

 Organize in Sweden?

 Being a member of the Swedish cosmetics association, KoHF, is of course voluntary - contact KoHF, Peter Jansson (Cosmetics) or Anna Melvås (Detergents and Cleaning products), Madelaine Nordstrand (Swedish Beauty & Cosmetics Awards and Look Good Feel Better) or Olof Holmer (Managing Director) if you want to know more.